 Before the night concluded, they walked through a darkened Diagon Alley.

-The event was restricted to those aged 18 and above.
+The event is restricted to those age 18 and above.

 Hogwarts in the Snow